Transfer Requirements

 Explore the engineering majors and coursework in the expandable sections below.
 You will find the first and second year Cornell Engineering coursework required for each major, which corresponds to sophomore and junior standing respectively.
 Missing major-required coursework is handled on a case-by-case basis.

-The required form for your major is found on the Course Description Forms page.
-You will need access to the course catalogue for your current and any past institution.
+Transfer applicants that are offered admission must submit the major-specific course description form upon submission of the Enrollment Response Form.
+You will need access to the course catalog for your current and any past institution.
 For each course, we will ask you:

 - where and when you took it;